-- Stir in the oatmeal, apples and cranberries until combined.
+- Stir in the oatmeal, apples and cranberries (if using) until combined.

-- Scoop dough onto prepared cookie sheet using a medium cookie scoop or an 1/8 cup (2 tablespoons).
-Space cookies at least 2 inches apart.
+- Scoop the dough onto the prepared cookie sheet using a large cookie scoop or about 3 tablespoons of dough per cookie.
+Space the cookies at least 2 inches apart.

 - Allow to cool on the baking sheet for 5 minutes and then cool completely on a wire rack.

 - For smaller cookies, scoop 1.5 tablespoons of dough onto the cookie sheet.
 Bake for 9-10 minutes.
 This should yield about 22-24 cookies.

 Pam Hanson says

 These cookies are delicious!
 Nice fall recipe - I love the little apple cubes in there.